kirancgwd/Java-twitter-app/README_Updated.md

 ---

 ### **11. Create a Pipeline Project**
-- Write a Declarative pipeline script in .
+- Write a Declarative pipeline script.
 - Ensure tools are defined in the pipeline with names matching the Jenkins configuration.

 ---